tenderlove/esp8266aq/README.md

 ## Firmware

-The firmware is found in the [server](server) directory.
-I should probably rename that, but I don't feel like it right now.
-The [README](server/README.md) file in that folder has more information about the firmware side of this project.
+The firmware is found in the [firmware](firmware) directory.
+The [README](firmware/README.md) file in that folder has more information about the firmware side of this project.

 ## Client